How to get a quality SCOBY

 Reputable online SCOBY-sellers

 - There are a number of online kombucha stores that sell kombucha cultures.
 Try to find a place that allows customer reviews, and the more positive the reviews the better!
-I got mine from Amazon*.
-It had hundreds of reviews with success stories, including mine!
+I got mine from Amazon (from here)*.

 Avoid websites that sell dehydrated SCOBYs.
 I hate to throw shade, but people really need to avoid this site in particular.
 There’s absolutely no need to use a dehydrated SCOBY — for one thing, fresh SCOBYs are readily available and so affordable.
 Secondly, dehydrated SCOBYs take much longer to “wake back up” and start fermenting.
 Lastly, because they’ve been dehydrated, they’re pretty much guaranteed to be weak.
 If they’re weak, you put yourself at risk for mold.
 Even if you’re able to make a few successful batches with a dehydrated SCOBY, the long-term risk is not worth it.